Waldo Emerson Bailey: Career

 In September 1943, Bailey resigned from the Foreign Service to join the United States Navy and serve in World War II.
 He was discharged in June 1944.
 After his discharge, he volunteered as an ambulance driver for the British 8th Army and served in Italy.
 After duty in Italy, he volunteered to serve with the British 14th Army in Burma and India until 1945.

 When the war ended, Bailey rejoined the U.S. Foreign Service and was assigned as American Consul in Vancouver, British Columbia, Canada in 1946.
 In 1946-47, Bailey became U.S. Consul in Dhahran, then Second Secretary and Consul in Jiddah, Saudi Arabia, and in Sana'a, Yemen.

 By November 1947, Bailey had become Consul in Tijuana, Mexico, then Consul in Bombay, India by December 1949.
 While in Foreign Service, Bailey traveled to 82 foreign countries and served on all continents, with the exception of Australia.

-Death

 Waldo Bailey died on April 24, 1961, and was interred in Cedar Lawn Cemetery, Jackson, Mississippi.